-Student Wellbeing Services would coordinate any activity at Stage 3, with the Head/Associate Head of Student Wellbeing Services, or nominee (e.g. Mental Health Clinical Lead or Wellbeing Manager) chairing the proceedings.
-Normally a Stage 3 conference would involve the student, Head of School or nominee, and Mental Health, Wellbeing and/or Inclusive Support Advisor or Officer.
-Student Services will coordinate arrangements for scheduling the meeting, keeping a record of the meeting itself.
-In exceptional cases, where there is believed to be significant and imminent risk, a Case Conference may convene with short notice and without the student being present.
+Student Services would coordinate any activity at Stage 3, with the Head of Student Support and Wellbeing Services, or nominee (e.g. Mental Health Clinical Lead or Wellbeing Manager) chairing the proceedings.
+Normally a Stage 3 conference would involve the learner, Dean of School or nominee, and Mental Health, Wellbeing and/or Inclusive Support Advisor or Officer.
+Student Services will coordinate arrangements for scheduling the meeting, keeping a record of the meeting itself and recording the stage and date of the meeting on Starfish.
+In exceptional cases, where there is believed to be significant and imminent risk, a Case Conference may convene with short notice and without the learner being present.